andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel.md

   - /work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo/
 ---

-Dynamo definition and Python code to extract revision cloud data from Revit.
+Extract revision cloud data from Revit using Dynamo and Python.

 <!--more-->

 ### OOTB Revit Revision Schedule Limitations

-OOTB Revit can schedule the following revision parameters in a title block family.
-Instance parameters (Mark and Comments), sheet numbers, and sheet names are *not supported*.
+Revit can schedule the following revision parameters in a title block family.
+However, instance parameters (Mark and Comments), sheet numbers, and sheet names are *not supported out-of-the-box*.

 * Revision Sequence
 * Revision Number